razafinarivohanania/sudoku/README.md

 2 * * * * * * 3 1
 ```

-The number 30 means, that the engine show only 30 cells randomly.
+The number 30 means the engine shows only 30 cells randomly.